vickOnRails/whereapi-documentation/docs/searching.md

 title: Searching
 ---

-What's an API without a search😳?
+What's the point of an API if we can't search😳?

 Let's see an example that searches for a particular state (Lagos) in Nigeria.